-Anyone who received a counterfeit book purchased on Amazon.com as a gift or from their employer.
+People who received a counterfeit book purchased on Amazon.com as a gift or from their employer, as well as authors who had counterfeit versions of their work sold on Amazon.

 What’s Going On?